YKarsten/Principal_diagnoses_DE_US/README.md

 - Source: United States Census Bureau
 - Description: "National Demographic Data 2010 to 2020"
 - [Access Data](https://www2.census.gov/programs-surveys/popest/tables/2010-2020/national/totals/)

-## Findings
-The analysis is ongoing, and findings will be updated in this README as they become available.
-Insights may include trends in principal diagnoses, differences in healthcare utilization, and other noteworthy observations.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](license.txt) file for details.